 - Parent proxy, which requires authentication.
-The same as proxy on the command-line, can be used more than once to specify unlimited number of proxies.
+The same as proxy on the command-line, can be used more than once to specify an arbitrary number of proxies.
 Should one proxy fail, cntlm automatically moves on to the next one.
 The connect request fails only if the whole list of proxies is scanned and (for each request) and found to be invalid.
 Command-line takes precedence over the configuration file.

 - SOCKS5Proxy [<saddr>:]<lport>

 - Enable SOCKS5 proxy.
 See -O for more.

 - SOCKS5User <username>:<password>

 - Create a new SOCKS5 proxy account.
 See -R for more.